-Executives and team leaders need to communicate with managers to learn the situation on the ground.
+Executives and team leaders need to communicate with managers to learn about the situation on the ground.

 Again, there is so much data available though it doesn’t translate to more control.

-Despite the data’s limitations, companies ruthlessly invest millions on expensive software that boosts reporting capabilities.
-Some tools are bought for their user-friendly interface, others are considered for their automation or ability to generate sales reports.
+Despite the data’s limitations, companies ruthlessly invest millions in expensive software that boosts reporting capabilities.
+Some tools are bought for their user-friendly interface, while others are considered for their automation or ability to generate sales reports.

 However, organizations have fancy tools but their solutions are limited to the phrase, “Do more.”
 Their band-aid solution is to attract more customers, work more hours and get new hires.
 While there are so many metrics, the solutions are very basic.

 The bottom line is: tools are not utilized to their fullest potential.